EzioTheDeadPoet/SME-FT-/README.md

          - BethINI will restart after applying the profile.
    15. From the **Basic** tab, select a Preset to match your hardware and ENB plans.
    16. When done, click **Save and Exit**.
+         - You can come back at any time and change your BethINI profile.
    17. Run `ModOrganizer.exe`.
    18. From the **Profile** list at the top, select a profile to use.
    19. If you selected the **FNIS** or **Nemesis** profile, run FNIS or Nemesis now.